Mercedes-Benz S-Class: Equipment

 Inside, almost every surface is covered by a 'luxury' material – everything that looks like leather is genuine leather, and metal is used rather than any plastic alternative.
-The instrument cluster consists entirely of two widescreens (30.5 cm diagonal) LCDs with animated graphics.
+The instrument cluster consists entirely of two widescreens (305 mm diagonal) LCDs with animated graphics.
 A 'Head-Up' display and gesture-responsive touchpad became options in early 2014.
 It featured a new infotainment system.

 The W222 debuts the available Magic Body Control, consisting of windshield-mounted stereo cameras that can 'read' the road ahead (Road Surface Scan) and communicate with the Active Body Control suspension to ready it for an uneven road surface.
 Initially available only on 8-cylinder models and above, Magic Ride Control attempts to isolate the car's body by predicting rather than reacting to broken pavement and speed humps.

 Available luxury appointments over and above what was offered in the W221 include a choice of massage type for each seat occupant (the W221 offered various intensities of a single massage type) and two levels of premium audio systems from the luxury German brand, Burmester.

 The W222 has driver assistance systems aboard that allow it to steer a course within a lane and follow a leading vehicle for a short period (DISTRONIC PLUS with Steering Assist, also called traffic jam assistant).
 It will also slow or come to a dead stop and accelerate in response to traffic ahead.
 Mercedes engineers claim to have, under controlled conditions, ridden aboard a W222 S Class that has driven autonomously for 50 km, merely by altering parameters controlling equipment already fitted.
 Such modifications are not available to the general public.

 Powertrain

-Like the W221 S500, the W222 S-Class is powered by a more powerful twin-turbo V8 producing 455 hp while the S600is powered by a twin-turbo V12.
+Like the W221 S500, the W222 S-Class is powered by a more powerful twin-turbo V8 producing 455 hp while the S600 is powered by a twin-turbo V12.
 There is also a diesel-powered S350 BlueTEC version, a hybrid S400 with a 20 kW electric motor and 306 hp V6 engine, a diesel-electric hybrid S300 BlueTEC.
-An S500 Plug-in Hybrid was later introduced at the Frankfurt Motor Show (IAA) with a market release in 2014 and claimed a 3 L/100 km mileage, a CO_{2} rating of 69 g/km and up to 30 km of emissions-free driving.
+An S500 Plug-in Hybrid was later introduced at the Frankfurt Motor Show (IAA) with a market release in 2014 and claimed a 3 L/100 km economy, a CO_{2} rating of 69 g/km and up to 30 km of emissions-free driving.
 The S500 Plug-In hybrid is fitted with a 329 hp 3-litre V6 and an 80 kW electric motor.
 An AMG modified V8 bi-turbo and V12 bi-turbo were offered in the S63 and S65 respectively.
 This generation S-Class was offered with a 7-speed or 9-speed automatic transmission.